 The Torbay Archive Service offers easier access to services for people who live in Torbay.
-An archivist visits Torre Abbey on Tuesdays, approximately quarterly, in order to:
+An archivist visits Torre Abbey on Thursdays, approximately quarterly, in order to:

 - Help people find out about the past, with information on how to find out about family, house and local history

 - Provide information on the archives held at the Devon Heritage Centre